vboxme/Portable-VirtualBox/ReadMe.txt

 - AutoIt-Script to Oracle adapted

 Version 4.2.0
-- AutoIt-Script adapted to new EXE
+- AutoIt-Script adapted to new version

 Version 4.1.5
 - Errors with compress eliminated

 Version 4.1.4
-- files which can be compressed updates
+- files which can be compressed updated

 Version 4.1.3
 - Snapshot errors eliminates